yuqi-zhang/atomic-system-containers-quickstart/README.md

 ### Etcd container

-You can directly pull a pre-built image from the repo here: `atomic install --system --name=etcd gscrivano/etcd`
+You can directly pull a pre-built image from the repo here: `atomic install --system gscrivano/etcd`

 This will pull the pre-built etcd image from [docker hub](https://hub.docker.com/r/gscrivano/etcd/) and install the system container.